JRMurr/TwitchMultiStream/README.md

 Simple chrome extension that makes a multistream link for the twitch.tv stream tabs you have open.

-Orginally made in Feburary 2014
+Orginally made in Feburary 2014 and possibly the grossest code i've ever wrote but it works so im not touching it anymore.